openshift-hive/hypershift-installer/README.md

 # Hypershift Installer

 ## Overview
 The hypershift installer is a program for running OpenShift 4.x in a hyperscale manner with many control planes hosted on a central management cluster.
+It is used in testing ibm-roks-toolkit releases.

 ## Getting Started